futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.2.2 =
+* roll-back to previous battle-tested version of the CSS minifier
+* tweaks to Autoptimize toolbar menu (visual + timeout of "delete cache" AJAX call)
+* readme update

 = 2.2.1 =
 * fix for images being referenced in CSS not all being translated to correct path, leading to 404’s as reported by Jeff Inho